kids-first/kf-somatic-workflow/README.md

 </p>

 This repository contains the Kids First Data Resource Center (DRC) Somatic Variant Workflow, which includes somatic variant (SNV), copy number variation (CNV), and structural variant (SV) calls.
-This workflow takes aligned cram input and performs somatic variant calling using Strelka2, Mutect2, Lancet, and VarDict Java, CNV estimation using ControlFreeC, CNVkit, and GATK, and SV calls using Manta.
+This workflow takes aligned cram input and performs somatic variant calling using Strelka2, Mutect2, Lancet, and VarDict Java, CNV estimation using Control-FREEC, CNVkit, and GATK, and SV calls using Manta.
-For whole genome sequencing (WGS) data, the workflow will also predict extra chromosomal DNA (ecDNA) usiong AmpliconArchitect Somatic variant call results are annotated with hotspots, assigned population frequencies using gnomAD AF, calculated gene models using Variant Effect Predictor, then added an additional MAF output using a modified version of MSKCCs vcf2maf.
+For whole genome sequencing data, the workflow will also predict extra chromosomal DNA (ecDNA) using AmpliconArchitect Somatic variant call results are annotated with hotspots, assigned population frequencies using gnomAD AF, calculated gene models using Variant Effect Predictor, then added an additional MAF output using a modified version of Memorial Sloan Kettering Cancer Center's (MSKCC) vcf2maf.
 See [annotation subworkflow doc](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc_annotation_subworkflow.md) for more details on annotation.

-If you would like to run this workflow using the cavatica public app, a basic primer on running public apps can be found [here](https://www.notion.so/d3b/Starting-From-Scratch-Running-Cavatica-af5ebb78c38a4f3190e32e67b4ce12bb).
+If you would like to run this workflow using the CAVATICA public app, a basic primer on running public apps can be found [here](https://www.notion.so/d3b/Starting-From-Scratch-Running-Cavatica-af5ebb78c38a4f3190e32e67b4ce12bb).
 Alternatively, if you'd like to run it locally using `cwltool`, a basic primer on that can be found [here](https://www.notion.so/d3b/Starting-From-Scratch-Running-CWLtool-b8dbbde2dc7742e4aff290b0a878344d) and combined with app-specific info from the readme below.
-This workflow is the current production workflow, equivalent to this [Cavatica public app](https://cavatica.sbgenomics.com/public/apps#cavatica/apps-publisher/kfdrc-somatic-variant-workflow)
+This workflow is the current production workflow, equivalent to this [CAVATICA public app](https://cavatica.sbgenomics.com/public/apps#cavatica/apps-publisher/kfdrc-somatic-variant-workflow)

-## Running WGS or WXS
+## Running Whole Genome Sequencing (WGS) or Whole Exome Sequencing (WXS)

 The [somatic variant workflow](https://github.com/kids-first/kf-somatic-workflow/blob/master/workflow/kfdrc-somatic-variant-workflow.cwl) is designed to be able to process either WGS or WXS inputs.
 This functionality comes from usage of the `wgs_or_wxs` input enum.
 Depending on what is provided for this input, the tool will